 If you have a heating, ventilating, and air conditioning (HVAC) system fitted into your home office in order to make it a comfortable working environment, then you have to be ensuring that you are properly maintaining it.

 If you don’t, you make yourself liable to have to face a number of problems regarding water damage, most of which will turn out to be incredibly costly in the long run.

 Specifically, you need to be ensuring that the condensation that your HVAC system produces is always being given free rein to drain.
 If it isn’t, then the water that is collected in your system’s pans will accumulate excessively, and corrosion will then occur.

 When this occurs, your system’s water overflows will become damaged, and that’ll only ever result in leaking — if that were to happen, who knows what important documents would be ruined.

 If you ever find that your home office does, in fact, become damaged by water, be it from a leaving air condition unit, a burst pipe, excessively heavy rainfall, or anything else at all, then you have to act quickly in rectifying the situation.
 If you aren’t swift with your actions, you will face long-lasting, sometimes irreparable, problems going forward.

 For instance, if you suffer from an incident involving water damaged books then put the advice laid out by professionals into practice quickly before the pages are ruined forever.

-This includes standing the closed book on end and allowing lingering water to drain downwards onto an absorbent surface, such as a strong paper towel.
+This includes standing the closed book on the end and allowing lingering water to drain downwards onto an absorbent surface, such as a strong paper towel.

 It’s time you took some time away from your work in order to focus on something that is just as important: securing the safety of your home office.
-Doing so could end up saving you loads in the long run, in regards to your finances and your efforts.
+Doing so could end up saving you loads in the long run, in regard to your finances and your efforts.